Effect of Varying Drying Temperature on the Soluble Sugar and Nutritional Content of Banana

 Drying impacts positively on the available sugar in the Banana fruit.

 In Nigeria, ripe bananas are mostly eaten raw and in rare cases, made into flour.
 Dried fruits as snacks and toppings in cereals, pancakes, oat meals, etc are gradually being introduced and embraced in the community.
-Banana is one of the organic products most valued by buyers around the globe, basically because of its attributes.
-It is calorific nourishment, wealthy in starches and minerals, with a medium amount of sugar and vitamin A, and contains little protein .
-This organic product is truly helpless to weakening by the microbial attack; prompting high misfortunes, especially in situations where strategies of collecting, post-gather and capacity utilization are lacking [2-5].
+Banana is one of the organic products, most valued by buyers around the globe, basically because of its attributes.
+It has high nutritional value, is rich in starches and minerals, with a medium amount of sugar and vitamin A, but contains very little amount of protein .
+Being an organic product, banana is prone to microbial conservative effect; especially during collection, post-gathering and utilization [2-5].

 Most banana species found in Nigeria, have a very short shelf life of about 7 days.
-The moisture content of about 66% coupled with the storage temperature, which ranges between 28 °C and 35 °C, is a favourable combination for the physiological and quality alteration of fruit .
-Microbial attacks are not an uncommon experience of this fruit because of the moisture and sugar content.
+The moisture content of about 66% along with the storage temperature, ranging between 28 °C and 35 °C, is a favourable combination for obtaining good quality fruit .
+Microbial attacks are not an uncommon for banana due to its moisture and sugar content.

-Dehydration or drying is basic and very much helps to salvage its nourishment that may some way or another disintegrate with deterioration.
-Drying of fruits reduces the weight of the fruit and gives the advantage of reduced transport cost, longer shelf life and better availability all year round.
-Drying is an age-long technology for preserving fruits and vegetables and must be controlled painstakingly such that the quality traits of the dried natural products are retained and maintained .
+Dehydration or drying is a basic technique, which helps a lot to contain its nourishment that may some way deteriorate.
+Drying of fruits reduces the weight of the fruit leading to reduced transport cost, longer shelf life and better availability all year round.
+Drying is an old technology for preserving fruits and vegetables and must be controlled painstakingly such that the quality traits of the dried natural products are retained and maintained .
 This would permit to upgrade or change drying parameters continuously amid the drying procedure to guarantee great quality dried items .
-Simple drying techniques which have stood the test of time are the open-air drying, which has the down-side of being contaminated with the atmosphere and also, there’s the risk of being eaten by rodents and other animals.
+Simple drying techniques which have stood the test of time are the open-air drying, which has the down-side of being contaminated with the atmosphere and also, there is the risk of being eaten by rodents and other animals.
 A lot of work has been done on the drying kinetics and characterization of the dried products using different tools.

-Tray drying refers to drying out little bits of produce by subjecting to a source of hot dry air or to the sun until it is dried enough to be stored at ambient temperature with negligible decay .
+Tray drying refers to drying out small quantity of the product by subjecting it to hot dry air or to the sun until it is dried enough to be stored at ambient temperature with almost negligible decay of the product .
 Since dried bananas have various uses such as baby food, cereal, banana chips, banana bread, banana pudding and so many other delicious delicacies, it is imperative to choose a suitable method of drying for this specific product to maintain the nutrient levels in the fruit when dried.

-A large array of varieties exists in bananas.
-They range from the green species to the yellow species and recently, the red species are beginning to gain attention – which are all hybrids and polyploids of the species, Musa acuminata and Musa balbisiana.
-Banana fruits majorly contain carbohydrates (presented as starch in unripe fruits but sugars in ripe fruits) and others like fibre, antioxidants and vitamins.
+Large varieties of banana exist ranging from green to the yellow species and recently, the red species have begun to gain attention – which are all hybrids and polyploids of the species, Musa acuminata and Musa balbisiana.
+Banana fruits majorly contain carbohydrates (presented as starch in unripe fruits but sugars in ripe fruits), fibre, antioxidants and vitamins.
 Its low glycaemic index (GI) makes its consumption attractive due to the absence of fear of increased blood sugar levels.
 The starch in an unripe banana debases to a few monosaccharides, while the remainder of the starch is degenerated to sucrose .
 Being low on the glycaemic index, bananas release their energy into the bloodstream immediately .
-The glycaemic index of bananas rises as the fruit matures [12, 13].
-This makes it a good food for diabetics .
+The glycaemic index of bananas rises as the fruit matures [12, 13], which is advantageous for diabetic patients .